juju/docs/src/en/controllers-backup.md

 if a restore *is* applied to a cluster with active members all reachable controllers will naturally have their data overwritten.

-Section [Recovering from controller failure][recovering-ha-failure] details how to deal with a partially degraded cluster.
+### Restoring to a cluster

+It is not possible at this time to restore while HA is enabled.

+To restore to an HA cluster one needs to first remove HA (by removing all but one of the controller machines) and then perform a restore operation.
+Presumably HA will be re-enabled afterwards.

+Consider a three-member cluster with machines '0', '1', and '2' in the 'controller' model and where a backup of the cluster was previously made (`aws-ha3.tar.gz`).

+ 1.

+### Restoring due to complete cluster failure

 In the advent that all controllers are unresponsive the following steps should be taken:

  1. Remove the cluster
  1. Perform a data restore and create a new controller